 Saavedra wins 1st pole after Hunter-Reay crash

-Rain showers changed the track conditions for each of the four qualifying sessions, and it picked up moments before the start of the final Fast Six session.
-IndyCar brought the cars back to pit road because of standing water on the track for a red-flag period that lasted about 20 minutes.
+The rain picked up moments before the start of the Fast Six session, and IndyCar brought the cars back to pit road because of standing water on the track.
+The red flag lasted about 20 minutes before IndyCar sent the six cars back out for the final 10-minute session.

 Saavedra had just bumped rookie Jack Hawksworth from the pole when Hunter-Reay turned his fast lap.
 But the IndyCar rule is to strip a driver of his two fastest laps for bringing out a red flag during qualifying, so Hunter-Reay was dropped to third.